NickAllgaeuer/SequentialNeuralNetwork/README.md

-# Markdown file for Titanic Survival Prediction with Deep Learning
+# Titanic Survival Prediction with Deep Learning

 This project aims to predict the survival of passengers aboard the Titanic using a deep learning model.
 The dataset used for this project is the Titanic dataset, which contains passenger information such as age, sex, ticket fare, and whether or not the passenger survived.